Operon1226/GUI_sequencing_preprocessor/README.md

 3. Run the GUI:
 `python3 gui.py`

+### Setting shebang

+Please set the location of Python to use when you run this program in shebang.
+Default is '#!/usr/bin/env python3'

 ## Troubleshooting & Errors

+### The letters look broken or too small.

+In Python, installed as Anaconda, we found that changing the font or size of the letters did not apply well.
+Please set original interpreters; ex) #!/usr/bin/env python3 or #!/usr/bin/python3

 ### Error: "no display name and no $DISPLAY environment variable"